cardosogabriel/cardosogabriel.github.io/hawkular-client/bower_components/patternfly/README.md

 # [PatternFly](https://www.patternfly.org) reference implementation

 This reference implementation of PatternFly is based on [Bootstrap v3](http://getbootstrap.com/).
 Think of PatternFly as a "skinned" version of Bootstrap with additional components and customizations.
+For information on how to quickly get started using PatternFly, see the [Quick Start Guide](QUICKSTART.md).

+# Installation

-## Install with Bower
+### Install with Bower

 PatternFly can be installed and managed through [Bower](http://bower.io/).
 To do so, either add `patternfly` as a dependency in your `bower.json` or run the following: